ENG517/Procedure/BlanchetteW/Black_White_HD_Illustration.md

 Depending on your artistic expertise, creating images like these will not be something you will be able to do instantly, but getting started drawing in Figma is now easier than ever with the introduction of **Figma Draw**, a dedicated workspace in Figma purely for expressive vector illustration and visual design.

 ## Prequisites ##
 In addition to Figma, you will need to utilize the [MonoMagic]("https://www.figma.com/community/plugin/1301603282794767236/monomagic-desaturate-frames-vectors") plugin to achieve an authentic Grayscale.
-I recommend saving or bookmarking this software.
+I recommend saving or bookmarking this software prior to beginning.

 ## Getting Started with Figma Draw ##